tytydraco/yessleep/out/I_was_a_doctor_in_a_secret_government_program_We_were_told_it_was_for_the_childrens__good.md

 We all knew the president Goulart was about to be overthrown.
 The project had started before the coup, so it felt normal to us.

-But there was nothing of God about what we really did.
+But there was nothing Godly about what we really did.
 Even less freedom.

 During the week of March 13, a new group of children arrived.